Laragear/Rut/README.md

 ];
 ```

-By default, a RUT is strictly formatted.
-This config alters how RUTs are formatted as string in your application.
+By default, RUTs are _strictly_ formatted.
+This config alters how RUTs are serialized as string in your application globally.

 | Formatting | Example       | Description                                                      |
 |------------|---------------|------------------------------------------------------------------|